A Bayes Factor Framework for Unified Parameter Estimation and Hypothesis Testing: Support curve inference

 Another approach to formulating a prior distribution for $\theta$ under the alternative commonly suggested in `objective' Bayes theories is to center the prior around the tested parameter value $\theta_{0}$ \citep{Jeffreys1961, Berger1987b, Kass1995b}.
 For example, one can specify a normal prior with mean at the null value $\theta_{0}$ (middle column in Table~\ref{tab:normalinference}).
-Thus, the resulting BFF varies both the null and the alternative, unlike the BFF based on the `global' normal prior with fixed mean $m$.
-As a result, the interpretation of the BFF is different: For such a `local' normal prior, the BFF quantifies the support of parameter values over alternative parameter values in a neighborhood around them.
+Thus, the resulting SC varies both the null and the alternative, unlike the SC based on the `global' normal prior with fixed mean $m$.
+As a result, the interpretation of the SC is different: For such a `local' normal prior, the SC quantifies the support of parameter values over alternative parameter values in a neighborhood around them.
 As for the global normal prior, the MEE based on the local normal prior is given by $\thatME = y$ and support intervals are centered around it, but the associated, Bayes factor, evidence level and support interval are different.
-Figure~\ref{fig:normal} illustrates that when the mean $m$ of a global normal prior is too different from the observed data $y$ (as in the case of the orange BFF, where the prior was specified based on the eight previous trials), the $k=1$ support interval based on the local prior with the same variance is narrower.
-On the other hand, when the mean $m$ of the global prior is equal to the data (blue BFF), the support interval based on the local prior is wider.
+Figure~\ref{fig:normal} illustrates that when the mean $m$ of a global normal prior is too different from the observed mean $\bar{y}$ (as in the case of the orange SC, where the prior was specified based on the students from the previous year), the $k=1$ support interval based on the local prior with the same variance is narrower.
+On the other hand, when the mean $m$ of the global prior is equal to the data (blue SC), the support interval based on the local prior is wider.

 The last prior in the right most column of Table~\ref{tab:normalinference} represents a point prior shifted from the null value $\theta_{0}$ by $d > 0$.
-The prior is again `local' in the sense that it is different for each tested parameter value of the null hypothesis $\theta_{0}$, and as such encodes an alternative hypothesis that the log hazard ratio is greater than the tested parameter value.
-However, this leads to an ever-increasing BFF, see Figure~\ref{fig:normal} for a numerical illustration.
+The prior is again `local' in the sense that it is different for each tested parameter value of the null hypothesis $\theta_{0}$, and as such encodes the alternative hypothesis that the mean test score is greater than the tested parameter value.
+However, this leads to an ever-increasing SC, see Figure~\ref{fig:normal} for an illustration.
 As a result, the MEE and its evidence level do not exist, while the support interval still exists but its right limit extends to infinity.
-Although such a prior seems unrealistic, the example demonstrates that a poorly chosen prior can lead to pathological behavior of the resulting BFF.
+Although such a prior seems unrealistic, the example demonstrates that a poorly chosen prior can lead to pathological behavior of the resulting SC.